In brewing rivalry, Instagram trims ties to Twitter

-SAN FRANCISCO Facebook Inc's recently acquired photo-sharing service Instagram removed a key element of its integration with Twitter, signaling a deepening rift between two of the Web's dominant social media companies.
+SAN FRANCISCO Facebook Inc's recently acquired photo-sharing service Instagram removed a key element of its integration with Twitter, signalling a deepening rift between two of the Web's dominant social media companies.

 Instagram Chief Executive Kevin Systrom said Wednesday his company turned off support for Twitter "cards" in order to drive Twitter users to Instagram's own website.
 Twitter "cards" are a feature that allows multimedia content like YouTube videos and Instagram photos to be embedded and viewed directly within a Twitter message.

-The move marked the latest clash between Facebook and Twitter since April, when Facebook, the world's no. 1 social network, outbid Twitter to nab fast-growing Instagram in a cash-and-stock deal valued at the time at $1 billion.
+The move marked the latest clash between Facebook and Twitter since April, when Facebook, the world's no. 1 social network, outbid Twitter to nab fast-growing Instagram in a cash-and-stock deal valued at the time at $1 billion (621 million pounds).
 The acquisition closed in September for roughly $715 million, reflecting Facebook's recent stock drop.

 The companies' ties have been strained since.
 In July, Twitter blocked Instagram from using its data to help new Instagram users find friends.